YasminFaghir/MICB475_24W1_Team_10/meeting_agenda.md

 ---

 ## Agenda Items
-- Reviewed machine learning results.
+- Review machine learning results and outputs.
-- Discussed confirmation with Dr. Evelyn regarding ML output.
+- Review ML codes.
-- Addressed questions or concerns related to final presentation.
+- Address questions or concerns related to final presentation.
-- Began outlining plan to start manuscript writing.
+- Begin outlining plan to start manuscript writing.
-- Discussed which figures to include in the main paper vs. supplementary materials.
+- Discuss which figures to include in the main paper vs. supplementary materials.

 ---
 ## Next Steps (Goal for the Upcoming Week)
 - Start writing the manuscript